merchisdk/sdk/docs/_typescript/nested_editing.md

   Calling `save` on an entity will also automatically save any local changes to attached nested entities.

-  In this example, we adjust edit the name of a store "through" the category
+  In this example, we edit the name of a store "through" the category object:
-  object:

 left_code_blocks:
   - code_block: |-